FermiDirak/pmt/spec.md

 ### log

-Logs commit history on `master`.
-Updates master before being called.
+Logs commit history on the current branch.

 ##More to come in the near future!